MarinaBajic/NWP_vezbe/README.md

-# Advanced Web Programming - Napredno web programiranje
+# Advanced Web Programming (Napredno web programiranje)

 ## Description
 This github repository contains the exercises for the course Advanced Web Programming at the Faculty of Sciences, UNS, Novi Sad.